bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 <div class="image"><img src="/images/restaurant_web_app.png" alt="System for restaurant" title="undefined"  /> </div>

 *It is not a real implemented design.
 It is a mockup example created for the purpose of a case study.*

+Frontend team takes an active role at every phase of frontend app development process working closely with a product manager and product designers.

+The Backoffice system has been on the market for almost 10 year.
+Therefore one of the priorities of the frontend team is to migrate the app to modern technology while delivering new features to users who use this platform everyday at work.

+Thanks to the trust of the client, the team takes part in the decision-making process regarding which libraries, tools and technologies to choose to rewrite the platform.
+The current migration doesn’t include only changing to newest technologies.
+The essential part of it is also implementation of new design maintaining best possible UX and UI experience.